Today I’m going to talk about oats and oatmeal. You’ll discover:

 - Lastly, because oats tend to have glyphosates, carcinogenic, and toxic herbicides, I would limit their intake.

-And if you’d like more information about supporting healthy cholesterol, blood sugar, or increasing your energy levels, click on this special link.
+And if you’d like more information about supporting healthy cholesterol, and blood sugar, or increasing your energy levels, click on this special link.
 It will help you achieve your health goals, with the least amount of effort, time, and money.

 - Chasing Away Insomnia with a Bowl of Oatmeal https://www.psychologytoday.com/blog/the-antidepressant-diet/201411/chasing-away-insomnia-bowl-oatmeal